kiskey/stremio-mvshows-go/README.md

 ## 4. Enabling SSH on the Alpine Container

-By default, Alpine templates block root SSH logins.
+By default, Alpine default templates block root SSH logins.
 To enable access:

 1. Open the Proxmox container Console (NoVNC) as root.
-2. Execute the following commands:
+2. Execute the following commands to install OpenSSH, configure root password login, and start the daemon:

 ```bash
 # Update repositories and install OpenSSH